I like to share information that makes life more joyful and meaningful. My main interests are health and general wellness in body and mind.

 A single bee by itself is virtually useless.
 But when a million bees come together, it is a world of a difference!
 When I help in the local Tzu Chi recycling center, I know I am one of the millions contributing my little effort to save Mother Earth.
 Together we can do it.
 So let’s start doing our little part to save Mother Earth.
 Below are four photos showing me busy helping out in my local Tzu Chi recycling center in Penang, Malaysia.

-These photos showed me at the station of "greatest" challenge; the first station where raw "wastes and rubbish" were first sorted out, dirty and messy.
-That's why I was with gloves and wearing a face mask.
+These photos showed me at the station of "greatest" challenge; the first station where raw waste and rubbish were first sorted out.
+It is quite dirty and messy.
+That's why I had gloves and was wearing a face mask.